Tahiya31/cogsci-interaction-workshop/README.md

 ### How to

-1. First clone this repository or download this google drive folder.
+1. Download this repository or download this google drive folder.
 2. Follow Tutorial 1, 2, 3 to download each tool we are using.
 We have provided data in `conversation_data` and sample analyzed data is stored as csvs.

 ### Video Walk-through